-Since reaching adulthood, I've found a way to make this vegetarian-friendly side pleasing to carnivores, gluten-free eaters, adult and children alike.
+Since reaching adulthood, I've found a way to make this vegetarian-friendly side pleasing to carnivores, gluten-free eaters, adults, and children alike.
 Keep it simple—a touch of honey highlights the carrots' natural sweetness.
-Spices like cardamom and cinnamon give the dish more dimension, and the citrus juice (use any kind you have on hand) brightens everything up, just in time for Spring's arrival.
+Spices like cardamom and cinnamon give the dish more dimension, and the citrus juice brightens everything up, just in time for spring.

 - Total time:1 hour 30 minutes